Arbutus Global Middle School Mission Statement: Our Roots

 Conduct Expectations: Unacceptable Behaviour

 - Behaviours that interfere with the learning of others, including their emotional well-being.
-According to the BC Human Rights Code, we prohibit discrimination on the basis of an individual’s or a group’s race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex or sexual orientation.
+According to the BC Human Rights Code, we prohibit discrimination on the basis of an individual’s or a group’s race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex or sexual orientation, and age.
 We also prohibit discrimination as set out in the BC Human Rights Code in respect of discriminatory publication and discrimination in accommodation, service, and facility in the school environment.
 We also prohibit discriminatory publication and discrimination in accommodation, service, and facility in the school environment.

 - Behaviours that create unsafe conditions.